 Challenges may include; one dimensional data, tasks which don't support the science, siloed data and outdated technology

-The scientists may also be using outdated technology.
-If they (the instruments) are documented on a patent or filing document they may need to continue to support and maintain their kit, even if it is not performing in the same way as when it was purchased.
+Scientists may also be using outdated technology.
+If they (the instruments) are referenced on a patent or a drug filing document they may need to continue to support and maintain their kit, even if it is not performing in the same way as when it was purchased.

 Another consideration is siloed data, they (scientists) may be facing the fact data lives physically in different space, in lab books, different excel sheets, different proprietary formats.
 This can cause a loss of insight into the data, along with delayed identification of issues and difficulties with collaborating.